TurnOffNOD/BG5CBX/README.md

 This is my personal website on github.io

-Using my amateur call sign  bg6eum
+Using my amateur radio call sign  bg6eum